Beeloved Community Garden

-The event just off Hillsborough Street will spotlight the church's diversely cultivated Beeloved Community Garden featuring honey tasting and bee crafts, booths from community partners, live folk-rock from Raleigh’s legendary Firestation Nine, food vendors, bouncy fun for kids, and an art sale with works from local painters, jewelry makers, and potters.
+The annual fall event just off Hillsborough Street spotlights the diversely cultivated Beeloved Community Garden featuring honey tasting and bee crafts, booths from community partners, live folk-rock from Raleigh’s legendary Firestation Nine, food vendors, bouncy fun for kids, and an art sale with works from local painters, jewelry makers, and potters.

 In the Garden Devotional

 The garden has received donations and support from

 - Dr. Danesha Seth Carley with the Department of Horticulture at NC State University